LinkedIn Impressions: What They Mean & How to Increase Them

 - Click "View analytics" below the post

-- You'll see impressions, reactions, comments, and reposts
+- You will see impressions, reactions, comments, and reposts

 For Company Pages